-Option Parameter Description System Name (Display only) Displays the system name and generation.
+or details about the options, se Description Option Parameter Description System Name (Display only) Displays the system name and generation.
 Serial Number (Display only) Displays the system serial number.
 Product ID (Display only) Displays the Part Number.
 System ROM (Display only) Displays the System ROM version and date.
-Redundant System ROM (Display only) Displays the Redundant System ROM version and date.
-Power Management Controller FW Version (Display only) Shows the firmware version of the power management controller.
+Redundant System ROM (Display only) Displays the Redundant System ROM version and (Display only) date.
+Power Management (Display only) Shows the firmware version of the power Controller FW Version (Display Offiy) management controller.
 User Defaults (Display only) Displays whether user default settings are enabled.
 Boot Mode (Display only) Displays the Boot Mode setting.
 Total DIMM Capacity (Display only) Displays the total memory installed in the system.
 Total NVDIMM-N Capacity (Display only) Displays the total NVDIMM-N installed in the system.
-Available System Memory (Display only) Displays the amount of configured system memory available for use in the system.
+Available Persistent Memory (Display only) Displays the available persistent memory in the (Display Offiy) system.
 Processor 1 (Display only) Displays processor information.
 Processor 2 (Display only) Displays processor information. iLO Firmware Version (Display only) Shows the iLO firmware version. iLO IPv4 address (Display only) Shows the iLO IPv4 address. iLO IPv6 address (Display only) Shows the iLO IPv6 address.
-Date and Time (Display only) Displays the system date and time in the following format. yyyy-mm-ddThh:mm:ss+Time_Zone Network Devices (Display only) - Embedded LOM x Port x (Display only) Shows the MAC address of the selected network device.
+Date and Time (Display only) Displays the system date and time in the following format. yyyy-mm-ddThh:mm:ss+Time_Zone Network Devices (Display only) - Embedded LOM x Port x (Display only) Shows the MAC address of the selected network (Display Offiy) device.